pgrimaud/instagram-user-feed/README.md

 **⚠️ Version ^5.0 is no more maintained. ⚠️**

+## About login
+In version ^6.0, login is now **mandatory**, it will save cookies (session) to simulate "real" requests to Instagram.

+They improve their bot detection and without real session data in the headers requests, your IP could be easily soft-ban by Instagram.

+Then, you can't fetch a lot of data without login.

+**Tips** : you just have to create or use a dummy account to use easily this package.

 ## Version ^6.0
 This version can retrieve **ANY** Instagram feed using **web scrapping**.